lcohensf/dev-msg-handler/README.md

 Create schema in postgres database by running statements in file "create schema script.txt".

 Set environment variables on heroku.
-(For the JWTSecret variable, use a random sequence of approximately 20 letters and characters.)
+(For the JWTSecret variable, use a random sequence of 10 to 20 letters and characters.)
 >heroku config:set REDIRECT_URI=https://your_heroku_app_name.herokuapp.com/oauth/_callback
 >heroku config:set DATABASE_URL=YOUR_POSTGRES_DATABASE_URL_ON_HEROKU
 >heroku config:set QCKey=YOUR_QUALCOMM_KEY